 Aside from the need to support students in strengthening or reinforcing academic content, homework provides teachers with important information on a student's ability to independently demonstrate understanding in the absence of academic support.
-Homework guidelines and expectations will be provided by teachers and therefore questions regarding homework should be addressed to your child's teacher.
+Homework guidelines and expectations vary among classrooms and therefore questions regarding homework should be addressed to your child's teacher.
 Nevertheless, the following are general homework guidelines that should be helpful to parents/guardians in teaching students how to balance homework and other activities in their daily routine: